loganwrichardson/loganwrichardson/README.md

 ### こんにちわ!
 Hello!
 I'm Logan. 👋

-I am a Programmer and teacher.
+I am a programmer and teacher.
 <!--
 **loganwrichardson/loganwrichardson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.